dart-archive/jnigen/jnigen/README.md

 ## SDK Requirements
 Dart standalone target is supported, but due to some problems with pubspec, the `dart` command must be from Flutter SDK and not Dart SDK.
 See [dart-lang/pub#3563](https://github.com/dart-lang/pub/issues/3563).

+Along with JDK, maven (`mvn` command) is required.
+On windows, it can be installed using a package manager such as `scoop`.

 ## Basics
 ### Running `jnigen`
 There are 2 ways to use `jnigen`: